7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 Rosen Inn Lake Buena Vista is here to help you plan an unforgettable coming-of-age party.

-Our Orlando hotel is home to Bella Vista, an elegant and affordable event space that’s home to a talented team of event professionals.
+Our Orlando hotel is home to Rosen Bella Vista Ballroom, an elegant and affordable event space with a talented team of event professionals.

 Hosting your party at a hotel has an added bonus: convenience for your out-of-town guests.
 We offer centrally located hotel rooms at an affordable price.